istrate/cp4d/OpenShift-and--Percona-Distribution-for-PostgreSQL-Operator.md

 ## Deploy the operator

-It can be done only by *cluster-admin*.
+An operator can be deployed only by *cluster-admin*.